 If a customer is accustomed to buying licensed software or traditional subscription-based SaaS, they are likely to have a strong “Procurement” mindset – and probably also an influential Procurement team.

 The role of this team is to forecast need and negotiate terms that deliver low costs.
 UBP approaches undermine the role of Procurement, because the end user has more control over consumption and there is less requirement to forecast capacity requirements.
-But they can still have gatekeeper status and put a brake on adoption.
+But they can still have gatekeeper status and put a brake on adoption

 One mitigation for any concerns here is to create a role for Procurement – and thereby secure their endorsement – by negotiating custom deal terms.
 For example, this could involve additional discounts in return for commitments to a greater level of spend (as discussed above).